6 Essential Oils To Use On Your Next Self-Care Day

 Calming, Relaxing, and Soothing

-Lavender is an excellent oil for those days you’re feeling a sense of overwhelm or anxiety.
+Lavender is an excellent oil when you’re feeling overwhelmed or anxious.
 Lavender helps with reducing feelings of anxiety, worry, and stress.
 It has a calming and grounding scent that enables you to find your center and relax your mind.
-I recommend lavender to anyone just starting with oils, it’s a great beginner oil, and I’ve met very few people who don’t enjoy the scent.
+I recommend lavender to anyone just starting with oils.
+It’s a great beginner oil, and I’ve met very few people who don’t enjoy the scent.
 It’s a classic scent that is adored by the masses.
-Lavender is also great to use if you take your self-care time in the evening as it helps your body relax and unwind and prepare for bedtime.
+Lavender is also great to use if you take your self-care time in the evening, as it helps your body relax, unwind, and prepare for bedtime.

-To use lavender, you can typically use it in a rollerball or massage with a carrier oil into any sore spots on your body or areas that feel tension.
-It is fantastic to add to a bath, add three drops with ½ cup of Epsom salts and enjoy the calming scent.
-For diffusion, I recommend four drops, and you can mix with lots of different scents such as geranium, lemon, rose, ylang-ylang, cedarwood, orange, sandalwood, or clary sage.
+You can typically use lavender in a rollerball or massage with a carrier oil into any sore spots or areas that feel tension.
+It is fantastic to add to a bath; add three drops with ½ cup of Epsom salts and enjoy the calming scent.
+For diffusion, I recommend four dots, and you can mix them with different scents such as geranium, lemon, rose, ylang-ylang, cedarwood, orange, sandalwood, or clary sage.

 Calming Blend